M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

     Private Const GWL_WNDPROC = -4
     Private m_Caption As String
 Dim setupxy As Single
-Dim Lx As Single, lY As Single, dr As Boolean
+Dim lX As Single, lY As Single, dr As Boolean
 Dim scrTwips As Long
 Dim bordertop As Long, borderleft As Long
 Dim allwidth As Long, itemWidth As Long